-Evaluation Measure: Number of contacts with historic preservation agencies.
+Evaluation Measure: Number of contacts with historic

-- Policy 6.10.1: Coordinate with the county, state and federal governments in developing programs for implementing policies and regulations for identifying, preserving, and enhancing any sites of historical and archaeological significance, utilizing available public and private sector resources. - Policy 6.10.2: Development activities shall include precautions necessary to prevent adverse impacts to any historic or archaeological sites of significance identified in the future. - Policy 6.10.3: By January 2007, work with all appropriate agencies to identify and preserve archeological and historically significant sites identified within the City. - Policy 6.10.4: Adopt Land Development Code regulations to preserve historically significant resources if such resources are identified in the future. - Policy 6.10.5: Identify historical, cultural or archeologically significant landmarks and landmark sites for inclusion in the City's recreation and open space inventory.
+Policy 6.10.1: Coordinate with the county, state and federal governments in developing programs for implementing policies and regulations for identifying, preserving, and enhancing any sites of historical and archaeological significance, utilizing available public and private sector resources.

+Policy 6.10.2: Development activities shall include precautions necessary to prevent adverse impacts to any historic or archaeological sites of significance identified in the future.

+Policy 6.10.3: By 2019, implement the recommendations of the 2012 Historical and Archeological Resources Study.
+By January 2007, work with all appropriate agencies to identify and preserve archeological and historically significant sites identified within the City.

+Policy 6.10.4: Adopt Land Development Code regulations to preserve historically significant resources if such resources are identified in the future.

+Policy 6.10.5: Identify historical, cultural or archeologically significant landmarks and landmark sites for inclusion in the City's recreation and open space inventory.